The Northeast Materials Database for Magnetic Materials: Introduction

 The conventional techniques for material discovery have been largely based on systematic exploration of compositional space and intuition-directed experimentation.
 Although successful, these approaches require a lot of time and resources, and they can take years to produce useful outcomes \cite{himanen2019data}.
 The development of computational methods has opened up exciting new avenue toward materials discovery and property prediction.
 The first principles calculation such as the density functional theory (DFT) has enabled the predictions of material properties\cite{kohn1965self,jain2016computational}.
 Exploration of vast compositional spaces has been possible using high-throughput computational screening \cite{jain2013commentary,curtarolo2012aflow}.
 These computational breakthroughs have resulted in the construction of huge materials databases, such as the Materials Project \cite{jain2013commentary}, AFLOW \cite{curtarolo2012aflow}, AFLOWLIB \cite{curtarolo2012aflowlib}, and OQMD \cite{saal2013materials}.
 Unfortunately, applying DFT to predict the magnetic properties of magnetic materials generally leads to less reliable results.
 Using the standard exchange-correlation functionals could not accurately describe the strongly correlated electron system in magnetic materials especially itinerant magnets.
 To accurately describe such a system, one should impose the space and spin symmetry constraints as done in ab initio wave function theory.
 However, the DFT method could not properly incorporate these constraints\cite{illas2006spin}.
-The integration of electronic structure information and mean field models for determining exchange interaction and constructing an effective Hamiltonian is a conventional approach in calculating the Curie temperature\cite{mimura1978magnetic,yano2000molecular,gangulee1978mean,turek2005electronic}.
+The integration of electronic structure information with mean-field models is a standard approach for estimating magnetic properties.
+This methodology is commonly used to determine exchange interactions and construct an effective Hamiltonian when calculating the Curie temperature.\cite{mimura1978magnetic,yano2000molecular,gangulee1978mean,turek2005electronic}.
 This method, however, receives good results only for a short list of materials\cite{turek2006exchange}.
 Moreover, the requirement for prior knowledge of the crystal structure of the material also puts a limit on the applicability of the DFT method.
 Another drawback of DFT calculation is that it is mostly limited to the materials of small unit cells due to the high computational costs of large unit cells\cite{schuch2009computational,cohen2008insights}.
 Due to the above constraints, determining the magnetic properties and discovering novel magnetic materials remains a difficult task.